EliahKagan/failfast/README.md

 ## What's the point?

-To show how programs, including test drivers, display the result.
+To show how programs that run other programs, including test drivers, display results when a process is abruptly terminated in this way.

 ## Examples - GNU/Linux